 Lenin spends much of his time in exile reading and writing, producing the first of his many volumes on social and economic theory.

 1900 - Lenin's term of exile ends in February.
 He travels to Switzerland then Munich in Germany.
-He will remain abroad until 1905.
+He remains abroad until 1905.

 Lenin becomes an editor of the radical Marxist newspaper 'Iskra' ('The Spark').
 Iskra advocates the overthrow of the imperial governments of the time and seeks to unite Marxist groups across Europe.
 The first issue is published on 24 December 1900.